mrsimonsen/SimoGrader/new_python_AKS_Tests/11-character-creator/README.md

 		add that amount to the attribute
-		return a message "{amount} added to {attribute}" else return a message "{amount} is more points than you have left in your pool" else return a message "{attribute} is not a valid attribute"
+		return a message "{amount} added to {attribute}" else return a message "{amount} is more points than you have left in your pool" else return a message "'{attribute}' is not a valid attribute"
 ```
 (4) Implement the "Add to Attribute" menu option.
 Prompt the user for an attribute name.
 Prompt the user for a number of points to allocate.
 Call the add() function with its three arguments and print the resulting message.